Lacrymology/states/salt/master/doc/pillar.rst

 When using the fileserver backend at least one :doc:`/git/doc/index` remote needs to be defined.

-The user running the :doc:`/salt/master/doc/index` will need read access to the repo.
+The user ``root`` running the :doc:`/salt/master/doc/index` need read access to the :doc:`/git/doc/index` repositories.
+The pillar key :ref:`pillar-ssh-root_key` is probably required or :ref:`pillar-ssh-keys` and it's key authorized to read the repository.
+And the server :ref:`pillar-ssh-known_hosts` defined too.

-Look in :doc:`/ssh/client/doc/index` for more details.
+Look in :doc:`/ssh/client/doc/index` for more details, more importantly the following pillar keys are probably required:

-If the salt-master act also as the :doc:`/git/server/doc/index`, look for :doc:`/git/server/doc/pillar` exact pillars keys details.
+If the :doc:`index` act also as the :doc:`/git/server/doc/index`, look for :doc:`/git/server/doc/pillar` exact pillars keys details.

 Default: ``[]``.